 If you love rhubarb, here are a few other recipes you might enjoy:

 The chia pudding, is a slight variation on Angela Luddon’s chia pudding (just slightly less almond milk).
-The buy levitra with priligy is juicy and still slightly tart, with a touch of ginger and cinnamon, and the cheesecake layer is simply plain yogurt blended with some softened cream cheese and maple syrup.
+The buy priligy in singapore is juicy and still slightly tart, with a touch of ginger and cinnamon, and the cheesecake layer is simply plain yogurt blended with some softened cream cheese and maple syrup.
 You can use any granola for the crunchy topping – I make mine in huge batches a few times a year and keep it in the freezer, all ready to go.

 Note: This is a week three breakfast item in my monthly meal plan and grocery shop.
 Yogurt and cream cheese will keep for three weeks if unopened (always check your best before dates).
 The rhubarb compote can be made in advance and frozen.